karlxlee/bridge-monitor/README.md

 ### Live demo: https://bridge-monitor.vercel.app/

+Note: Bridge Monitor is currently not showing data because my Parsiq actions / month account limit has been reached.

 https://user-images.githubusercontent.com/30199031/140842100-a3efd64a-6312-48bd-9d82-c175ef195d8f.mp4

 Cross-chain bridges rely on validators with high uptime to read and verify transactions.
 Outages and downtime can harm both the validator (often only the highest quality validators compete for a limited number of spots) and the health of the bridge.